Our Middle School consists of 5th–8th grades.

 Our main entry points for Middle School are 5th and 6th grades.

-We will not have any openings in our 7th and 8th grade classes next fall due to the full enrollment of our current 6th and 7th grades.
+We will not have any openings in our 8th grade class next fall due to the full enrollment of our current 7th grade.

 The Middle School admission process has several steps and two phases.
 We encourage families to begin the process as early as possible so they can ensure that all forms are complete by the deadlines.
 Details about each step follow the list below.